-Based on the foregoing discussion, the DPD recommends that the CPC approve the requested relief from the minimum lot size, minimum lot width, rear yard setback, and impervious coverage requirements and relief for more than one principal structure on a lot.
+Based on the foregoing discussion, the DPD recommends that the CPC approve the requested relief.

 FINDINGS-Minor Subdivision

 Section 1005 of the Commission's Development Review Regulations requires that the City Plan Commission make the following findings a part of their approval of all subdivision applications.
 Based on the analysis contained herein and subject to the conditions contained in this report, staff has prepared the following findings regarding the request for approval of the Preliminary Plan stage: